Justinljg/SupersetK8s/Readme.md

         pyhive \
         redis==3.5.3 && \
       if [ ! -f ~/bootstrap ]; then echo "Running Superset with uid {{ .Values.runAsUser }}" > ~/bootstrap; fi
-`

 ### Ingress
 nginx was used to implement the ingress.
-Input the host name for the redirected url, an example could be organisation-superset.net.The following configurations can be seen in line 206 in my-value.yaml as shown:
+Input the host name for the redirected url, an example could be organisation-superset.net.

+The following configurations can be seen in line 206 in my-value.yaml as shown:
-`

       ingress:
         enabled: true
         #ingressClassName: nginx